 The next morning we went out to check the turkey.
 It was almost warm!!
 Either the sun room overnight didn’t get as cold at night as it felt to us or the Styrofoam cooler insulated the turkey too much after it had thawed to keep it cool.
 I still don’t understand what went wrong.

 With the thawed turkey at room temperature I couldn’t serve it to our families.
-Visions raced through my head of my brother, his wife, my nephew, my husband, son and me violently ill for Thanksgiving in the emergency room, all because I refused to throw the turkey away!
+Visions raced through my head of my brother, his wife, my nephew and his wife, my husband, son and me violently ill for Thanksgiving in the emergency room, all because I refused to throw the turkey away!

 I hate to waste food!!
 The now defunct words of my mother and father rang in my head, “Eat your food.
 Don’t waste your food.
 Think of the starving children in China.”
 I wonder what my mother would have thought of this situation.
 But I would hate it worse if my loved ones got sick because I didn’t want to waste a turkey.
 I couldn’t risk it.

 So my sister in law and I went to the grocery store and thankfully found the last turkey in the freezer; just the right size and already thawed!